Secure Attachment Style: Understanding The Role Of Childhood Caregiver Influence

 Did you know that 40% of children in the United States develop an insecure attachment?
-Anxious and avoidant attachment styles, formed in early childhood, are highly indicative of adult relationship success.
+Anxious and avoidant attachment styles formed in early childhood are highly indicative of adult relationship success.
 Thus, it should be no surprise the divorce rate is on par, with 40%–50% of US marriages ending in divorce.

 Are you or your partner navigating insecure attachment styles in your adult relationships?
-If so, odds are the relationship is getting rocky.
+If so, the odds are the relationship is getting rocky.
 That’s why we want to help you understand attachment theory.
 The attachment style(s) that you form in childhood, while indicative of future adult relationship success, can be unlearned.
-It is possible to foster a secure attachment style with your parents, caregivers, and romantic partners – before we learn how, let’s explore the fundamentals of attachment theory.
+It is possible to foster a secure attachment style with your parents, caregivers, and romantic partners – before we learn how let’s explore the fundamentals of attachment theory.

 Developmental psychology expert John Bowlby first developed attachment theory in the late 1960s.
 John Bowlby posited that a person’s attachment style, formed with their primary caregiver in childhood, could impact them for the rest of their lives.
 His colleague, Mary Ainsworth, fleshed attachment theory out a few years after studying young children and their bonds with caregivers.
 Their caregivers are also called attachment figures.
 Strong, secure attachments with caregivers predicted future success, with these children seeking out more adventures and new experiences than their insecure counterparts.